 Maybe he mutters under his breath when you ask him to do his homework.

-Or maybe she slams her bedroom door when you tell her she can’t go out with her friends.
+Or maybe she slams her room door when you tell her that she can’t go out with her friends.

 If so, you’re probably at your wits’ end.

 You love your teenagers and you want the best for them.